-- + Must be 60 years of age or older at the time you make a downsizer contribution. - + Home was owned by you or your spouse for ten years or more prior to the sale. - Proceeds from the sale of the home are either exempt or partially exempt from CGT under the main residence exemption. - + Contract of sale exchanged on or after July 2019. - Must make your downsizer contributions within 90 days of receiving the proceeds of the sale.
+- + Must be 55 years of age (previously 60) or older at the time you make a downsizer contribution. - + Home was owned by you or your spouse for ten years or more prior to the sale. - Proceeds from the sale of the home are either exempt or partially exempt from CGT under the main residence exemption. - + Contract of sale exchanged on or after July 2019. - + Must make your downsizer contributions within 90 days of receiving the proceeds of the sale.

-First Home Super Saver scheme (FHSS scheme) -Member can make voluntary concessional and nonconcessional contributions into their super to save for their first home.
+First Home Super Saver scheme (FHSS scheme) - Member can make voluntary concessional and non-concessional contributions into their super to save for their first home.

-- + To be eligible, the member must be at least 18 years of age and never owned property in Australia. - + The maximum a member can contribute each year under the FHSS scheme is \$15,000. - + The maximum a member can save in total under the FHSS scheme is \$50,000 (an increase from \$30,000 in prior years). - + Release of your concessional contributions along with associated earnings under the FHSS scheme will be taxed at your marginal tax rate less a 30% tax offset.
-Non-concessional contributions are not subject to tax on withdrawal.
+- + To be eligible, the member must be at least 18 years of age and never owned property in Australia. - + The maximum a member can contribute each year under the FHSS scheme is \$15,000. - + The maximum a member can save in total under the FHSS scheme is \$50,000 (an increase from \$30,000 in prior years).
+If concessional contributions are made for the scheme 15% will be paid in tax inside the fund, leaving only 85% of the contributions made to be withdrawn (plus any deemed earnings). - + Release of your concessional contributions along with associated earnings under the FHSS scheme will be taxed at your marginal tax rate less a 30% tax offset.
+Non-concessional contributions are not subject to tax on withdrawal. - + You need to request a FHSS determination before signing the contract for your property.
+You can make a valid release request before signing the contract or within 14 days of entering the contract.